mmrcode/store-rating-platform/README.md

 CREATE DATABASE store_rating_db;

-3. Update your .env file to match your DB credentials
+3. Verify .env file matches your DB credentials

 ---

-🧩 Troubleshooting Tips
+🧩 Troubleshooting

-Common Issues
+Port 3000/5000 already in use

-Port Conflicts: Change ports in .env or stop the running process
+→ Kill process or change ports in .env

+Database connection error
-DB Errors: Ensure DB is running and credentials match
+→ Check credentials and that DB is running

+Missing node_modules
-Missing node_modules: Run npm install again
+→ Run npm install again in the correct directory

+Wrong directory errors
-Wrong Directory: Always verify using pwd or dir
+→ Use pwd or dir to check location